harperjuanl/kubeflow-examples/helmet_detection/notebook/README.md

 $ pip install -r requirements.txt
 ```

-- There is GPU RTX 2080 Ti used for data training

 ## Create Notebook server on Kubeflow UI
 You can refer to the [Document](https://elements-of-ai.github.io/kubeflow-docs/user-guide/notebooks.html) to create and use a Kubeflow notebook.